nephio-project/test-infra/e2e/provision/README.md

     replicaset.apps/free5gc-operator-controller-controller-58df9975f4   1         1         1       164m
     ```

-11. Finally, we can deploy individual network functions which the operator will
+12. Finally, we can deploy individual network functions which the operator will
     instantiate.
-For now, we will use a separate PackageVariantSet for each of
+For now, we will use individual PackageVariants targeting the regional
+    cluster for each of the AMF and SMF, and a PackageVariantSet targeting the
-    AMF, SMF, and UPF.
-In the future, we could put those PackageVariantSets into
+    edge clusters for the UPFs.
+In the future, we could put all of these
-    a "topology" package and deploy them all as a unit.
-Or we can use a topology
+    resources into yet-another-package - a "topology" package - and deploy them all as a
-    controller to create them.
-But for now, let's do each manually.
-Here's an
+    unit.
+Or we can use a topology controller to create them.
+But for now, let's do each
-    example PVS for the UPF, the others are similar:
+    manually.

     ```
+    $ kubectl apply -f test-infra/e2e/tests/005-regional-free5gc-amf.yaml
+    $ kubectl apply -f test-infra/e2e/tests/005-regional-free5gc-smf.yaml
-    $ kubectl apply -f test-infra/e2e/tests/03-edge-free5gc-upf.yaml
+    $ kubectl apply -f test-infra/e2e/tests/006-edge-free5gc-upf.yaml
     ```